jednano/eclint/README.md

 			<img src="https://github.com/jedmao/eclint/blob/master/images/warning.png?raw=true" alt="Warning, Stop!" width="72" height="65">
 		</td>
 		<td>
 			<strong style="display:table-cell">Warning!
 Fixing your files will change their contents.
 Ensure that your files are under version control and that you have committed your changes before attempting to fix any issues with them.
-You can also run the check command to know what files will change before you fix them.</strong>
+You can also run the check command to know which files will change before you fix them.</strong>
 		</td>
 	</tr>
 </table>